SorviusN/reading-notes/class-01.md

   - Important features for companies could be:
    * How large is the company or relevant department?
    * Will visitors be using the site for themselves or others?

+## Topics for JS Book:
+* The ABC of programming

+### Chapter 1 highlights:
+  - "A script is a series of instructs in a recipe" // Pg.
+14 Javascript & Jquery, Jon Duckett
+  - Focus on breaking down things into smaller tasks.
+This makes up the bulk of what scripting is.
+  - It is very important to write out your script in PLAIN ENGLISH before translating to code.
+Can greatly speed up your process.
+  - Objects can have their own Properties, Events and methods.
+  - Browsers are simply a set of objects with their own styling properties and ways to manipulate the object.